Papers

 Internal Representations of CFGs

-A pivotal finding of the study is that the hidden states of transformers implicitly encode the CFG structure at various levels.
+A pivotal finding of the paper is that the hidden states of transformers implicitly encode the CFG structure at various levels.
 Linear probing revealed that post-training, the models' hidden states could predict non-terminal (NT) ancestors and boundaries almost perfectly.
 This suggests that these internal states contain comprehensive information about the CFG's hierarchical structure.

 More specifically, the NT ancestor and boundary information were encoded hierarchically across layers and gradually during the training process.
 This hierarchical encoding aligns with dynamic programming (DP) principles used in CFG parsing, demonstrating that transformers implicitly adopt DP-like strategies in learning CFGs.